Route Guide

 The weather's fine for a short walk It's hot, raining, or you've got a stroller and a tired crew

-Don't take the Resort Monorail to EPCOT from here — it's the long way to the TTC you could have walked to.
+Don't reach for a bus as a regular option — there's no scheduled EPCOT bus from here; it runs only as a backup when the monorail is down.
+And don't take the Resort Monorail to EPCOT if you can walk — it's the long way to the TTC you could have walked to.

 Which EPCOT Entrance You Arrive At